GeorgiaSamaritaki/Ludoscope-Mini/README.md

 This repo contains the work of my Master Thesis where I implemented a PCG grammar-based tool called Ludoscope Mini.
 The project is developped in [Rascal](https://github.com/usethesource/rascal) and uses [Salix](https://github.com/usethesource/salix/tree/master/src/salix) for the visualisation.

+## Demo
+See my presentation on this project that also contains a live demo: [Presentation w/ Live Demo](https://docs.google.com/presentation/d/1387RVi-5UTOrVJuMibAJQ46U77o3A0rIzPalEXBfpY8/edit?usp=share_link)

 ## How to run
 Download and install Eclipse 2021-06 following the instructions in the Rascal page [see here](https://www.rascal-mpl.org/start/).
 After having set up eclipse import the project.